message/iata/PH.md

 - passengers with a 9(A) visa with an endorsement document issued by the Department of Foreign Affairs (DFA).
 Letters to the Bureau of Immigration (LBI) issued before 8 February 2021 without an expiration date are not accepted;
 - passengers with an Identification Certificate (IC) or a Certificate of Re-acquisition/Retention of Philippine Citizenship (CRPC) issued by the Philippines;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated in the Philippines, at least 14 days before arrival.
-2. Until 18 January 2022, passengers must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
+2. Passengers must have a negative COVID-19 RT-PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to passengers without COVID-19 symptoms who are 3 years old and younger.
-3. Effective 19 January 2022, passengers must have a negative COVID-19 RT-PCR test taken at most 48 hours before departure from the first embarkation point.
-- This does not apply to passengers without COVID-19 symptoms who are 3 years old and younger.
-4. Effective 16 February 2022, passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated.
+3. Effective 16 February 2022, passengers must have a COVID-19 vaccination certificate showing that they were fully vaccinated.
-- This does not apply to nationals of the Philippines.
+- This does not apply to:
+- nationals of the Philippines;
+- passengers younger than 18 years;
+- passengers with a medical certificate of contraindication who cannot be vaccinated.
-5. Passengers could be subject to quarantine at the first point of entry for up to 14 days.
+4. Passengers could be subject to quarantine at the first point of entry for up to 14 days.
-6. Passengers and airline crew traveling to Angeles city (CRK), Cebu (CEB) and Manila (MNL) must complete the "One Health Pass" form before arrival at <a href="https://onehealthpass.com.ph/e-HDC/OHP-Registration/">https://onehealthpass.com.ph/e-HDC/OHP-Registration/</a> .
+5. Passengers and airline crew traveling to Angeles city (CRK), Cebu (CEB) and Manila (MNL) must complete the "One Health Pass" form before arrival at <a href="https://onehealthpass.com.ph/e-HDC/OHP-Registration/">https://onehealthpass.com.ph/e-HDC/OHP-Registration/</a> .
 This will generate a QR code which must be presented upon arrival.
 - This does not apply to:
 - passengers with a diplomatic passport traveling on duty and their family members;
 - airline crew staying in the aircraft.
-7. Passengers must install the app 'TRAZE' on their personal device before departure.
+6. Passengers must install the app 'TRAZE' on their personal device before departure.
-8. Suspension of all visa on arrival facilities.
+7. Suspension of all visa on arrival facilities.
-9. Suspension of all visa exemptions.
+8. Suspension of all visa exemptions.